Jonathan2251/lbd/_sources/gpu.rst.txt

 .. rubric:: VSync
 .. code-block:: text

-  No tearing, GPU and Display run at same refresh rate since GPU refresh faster than Display.
+  No tearing occurs when the GPU and display operate at the same refresh rate,
+  since the GPU refreshes faster than the display as shown below.

                 A    B